Revolutionary Ukrainian Party: Establishment and activities

-The rise of the party came about with a successful consummation after other attempts from various public associations, such as the Brotherhood of Tarasivtsi and the Social-Democratic Circle of Ivan Steshenko and Lesya Ukrainka, were tried.
+Revolutionary Ukrainian Party was established on 11 February 1900 by members of Kharkiv student Hromada: Dmytro Antonovych, Mykhailo Rusov, Lev Matsiyevych, Bonifatiy Kaminskyi, Panas Andriyevskyi, Yuriy Kollard, Oleksandr Kovalenko and others.
+It functioned as an underground revolutionary party.
+The emergence of the party resulted from a successful consummation of preceding attempts by various public associations, such as the Brotherhood of Tarasivtsi and the Social-Democratic Circle of Ivan Steshenko and Lesya Ukrainka.
 Originally, the aim of R.U.P. was the independence of all Ukrainian national elements.
-What made the R.U.P. unique was the willingness to embrace all political philosophies, including socialism.
+What made the party unique was the willingness to embrace all political philosophies, including Socialism.
+The party's initial programme was presented in the brochure Independent Ukraine presented by Mykola Mikhnovsky, who was not a party member at the time, and published later that year in Lviv.

-The party officially arose at its First Congress in December 1902 when six party communities united into one political party in the following cities: Kharkiv, Poltava, Kyiv, Nizhyn, Lubny, and Yekaterinodar, as well as some smaller groups representing such cities as Romny, Pryluky, Odessa, Moscow and Saint Petersburg.
-The congress, also, elected the party Central Committee, Foreign Committee and Publication Committee, with the last two located abroad in Lemberg and Czernowitz.
+RUP was officially established as a single party at its First Congress in December 1902, uniting six party groups based in Kharkiv, Poltava, Kyiv, Nizhyn, Lubny, and Yekaterinodar.
+Smaller groups of the party were active in Romny, Pryluky, Odessa, Moscow and Saint Petersburg.
+The congress also elected the party's Central Committee, Foreign Committee and Publication Committee, with the last two being based abroad in Lviv and Chernivtsi.
 The Central Committee consisted of Dmytro Antonovych, Yevhen Holitsynsky (later replaced by Volodymyr Vynnychenko), Mykhailo Tkachenko, and V. Kozynenko, while the Foreign Committee was headed by Antonovych and Vynnychenko.

+During the early period of its existence, RUP supported methods of terror and armed actions against the tsarist regime and big landowners.
+In 1902 it organized peasant strikes in the regions of Poltava and Kharkiv.
+The party's members engaged in propaganda against the rural and urban proletariat, and cooperated with socialist parties of other ethnicities living in Ukraine, such as the Jewish Bund, RSDLP, Polish Socialist Party and Russian Social Revolutionaries.

-In 1903, the party turned away from its original nationalistic program of an Independent Ukraine and changed to a program that was more based on the principals and goals of international social democracy such as the Erfurt Program.
-That same year RUP was joined by the Kyiv-based Ukrainian Socialist Party that mirrored the party programme of the Polish Socialist Party that was created by Kyivan Polish students and Polish Ukrainophiles.
-Also, in 1903, many members of RUP were arrested, while others fled to Lemberg (Lviv).
+In 1903, the party turned away from its original nationalistic program of an independent Ukraine and adopted a new course based on principles and goals of international social democracy based on the Erfurt Program.
+That same year RUP was joined by the Kyiv-based Ukrainian Socialist Party, which was created by students and Ukrainophiles from Kyiv's Polish community and supported views expressed in the programme of the Polish Socialist Party.
+In the same year, many members of RUP were arrested, while others fled to Lemberg.
 Marian Melenevsky became the head of the Foreign Committee.

-In 1904, Mykola Porsh ascended to be a new party leader.
-The party shifted its focus away from peasantry, instead concentrating on the Ukrainian urban proletariat.
-In August, a representative of RUP, Yevhen Holitsynsky, participated at the International Socialist Congress in Amsterdam; however, due to a protest by the RSDLP members on a separate Ukrainian delegation, he was forced to join their delegation at the event.
+In 1904, Mykola Porsh became the new leader of RUP.
+Under him the party shifted its focus away from peasantry, instead concentrating on the Ukrainian urban proletariat.
+In August RUP member Yevhen Holitsynsky participated in the International Socialist Congress in Amsterdam; however, due to the objection issued by RSDLP against the presence of a separate Ukrainian representative, he was forced to join their delegation at the event.